13 Week Old Baby – Milestones, Development, Sleep & Care

 13 Week Old Baby's Milestones

 Discovering his own voice will also be an activity that will interest your baby quite a lot.
-Having long conversations with himself and experimenting with different tones and modulations will keep him engaged for a better part of the day.
+Having long conversations with himself and experimenting with different tones and modulations will keep him engaged for much of the day.
 While playing games, he might make a loud cry when you hide and then laugh satisfactorily when you reveal yourself.
-Many babies wake up early in the morning and, if their stomach is full, will continue lying around and looking at their feet, while cooing.
+Many babies wake up early in the morning and, if their stomachs are full, will continue lying around, looking at their feet, and cooing.

 [Also Read: 3 Months Old Baby Milestones]

-As pattern and routines begin to set in, your 13-week-old baby may feed easily.
-Yes, breastfeeding your little one will become a tad easier and comfortable for both of you.
-His feeding will be more efficient and you would be able to tell when he wants food and when he doesn’t in a much better manner.
-The cry of hunger and the cry for being held will be recognizable.
+As patterns and routines begin to set in, your 13-week-old baby may feed easily.
+Yes, breastfeeding your little one will become a tad easier and more comfortable for both of you.
+His feeding will be more efficient, and you will be able to tell when he wants food and when he doesn’t in a much better manner.
+The cry of hunger and the cry for being held will be recognisable.

 [Also Read: 3 Months Old Baby Food]